Raymond James Maintains UnitedHealth Group (UNH) Strong Buy Recommendation

 What are Other Shareholders Doing?

-Alaethes Wealth holds 4K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 4K shares, representing an increase of 1.10%.
-The firm decreased its portfolio allocation in UNH by 99.90% over the last quarter.
+Disciplined Equity Management holds 2K shares representing 0.00% ownership of the company.
+No change in the last quarter.

-American Century Companies holds 3,251K shares representing 0.35% ownership of the company.
-In it's prior filing, the firm reported owning 3,131K shares, representing an increase of 3.70%.
-The firm increased its portfolio allocation in UNH by 1.20% over the last quarter.
+Harwood Advisory Group holds 4K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 76.26%.
+The firm increased its portfolio allocation in UNH by 128.34% over the last quarter.

-HYLG - Global X Health Care Covered Call & Growth ETF holds 0K shares representing 0.00% ownership of the company.
+Condor Capital Management holds 7K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 7K shares, representing an increase of 2.90%.
+The firm increased its portfolio allocation in UNH by 3.67% over the last quarter.

-Legend Financial Advisors holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 56.02%.
-The firm decreased its portfolio allocation in UNH by 99.78% over the last quarter.
+Zions Bancorporation, N.A. holds 18K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 16K shares, representing an increase of 10.26%.
+The firm decreased its portfolio allocation in UNH by 11.75% over the last quarter.

 What is the Fund Sentiment?